 No wonder the overnight lows were ten degrees lower than now and summers were shorter and less severe.

-Phoenix was a perfect Happy Days town, coming of age with cheap gasoline and cars, where Cruising Central was perfected and local drive-ins such as Jerry's, Bob's and the Polar Bear, not chains, held sway.
+Phoenix was a perfect Happy Days town, coming of age with cheap gasoline and cars, where Cruising Central was perfected and local drive-ins such as Jerry's, Bob's and the Polar Bear — not chains, held sway.
+Significantly, however, businessman Neil Fox purchased a franchise drive-in from two brothers in San Bernardino.
+This first McDonald's franchise in the nation, complete with golden arches, sat on Central just south of Indian School for decades.
 Off the streets — and the widest was four lanes — Encanto Park was a lovely oasis and also offered concerts at its band shell.
 The Arizona State Fair was at its wholesome peak, even when Marilyn Monroe dropped by during the filming of Bus Stop in 1956.

 Sunnyslope was its own distinctive place, a desert town at the north end of Central, nearly becoming independent from Phoenix.
 The air was still clear enough that Phoenix was touted as a good place for people with lung ailments.
 At night, from almost anywhere in town, a canopy of stars and constellations was visible.